flexera-public/sca-codeinsight-reports-third-party-notices/README.md

 - Include version numbers in artifacts (True/False) - Determine if the version number for a component will be added to any report aritfacts.
 - Replace Existing Notices Text Field Value (True/False) - Replace existing "Notices Text" field with gathered notices if already populated

+The generated reports will utilize the following Project Custom Fields if available
+- Application Name
+- Application Version

+The above values will be used in place of the **Project Name** for any project references within the generated artifacts to allow users the ability abstract the project name for the the **Third Party Notices** report

 The Code Insight Custom Report Framework will provide the following to the custom report when initiated:

 - Project ID